-- Start of packet The start of a bootloader packet. - Command A bootloader command. - Status Code Command status code. - Data Length The length of a bootloader command/response to set to the maximum command data length possible in the design.
+- Start of packet The start of a bootloader packet. - Command A bootloader command. - Status Code Command status code. - Data Length The length of a bootloader command/response to be set to the maximum command data length that can be used in the design.

-Per Bluetooth® Low Energy protocol, if the command requires a response larger than 20 bytes, the attribute MTU size should be increased.
-To support responses with a data length set to 56 (response for Get Metadata command), set the attribute MTU size to 66 according to the equation:
+Per Bluetooth[®] Low Energy protocol, if the command requires a response larger than 20 bytes, the attribute MTU size should be increased.
+To support responses with a data length set to 56 (response for Get Metadata command), the attribute MTU size is set to 66 according to the equation: